subasraj/flashpost-support/README.md

 - **Command Palette:** `Flashpost: Change Environment`
 - **Shortcut:** `Ctrl+Shift+E` (Windows/Linux) / `Cmd+Shift+E` (macOS)
 - Displays all environments with the active one marked ⭐, updating the sidebar, panels, and highlighting immediately.

+### Filter Variables

+On the Environment page, use the filter box to quickly find a variable by **name or value** (case-insensitive).
+Filtering only affects the view — editing, adding, deleting, and Save all continue to work against the full variable set.

+The sidebar filter box (on the **History**, **Collections**, and **Environment** tabs) shows a **×** button while it contains text; click it to clear the filter in one action.

+### Variable Highlighting

+`{{variable}}` tokens are color-coded in the URL bar and the request body editor:

+- **Green** — the variable resolves from a known source: the selected environment, Global, or the request's own **Set Variables**.
+- **Red** — the variable is unresolved (not defined in any of those sources).

+Highlighting updates live as variables are saved — including from scripts and from other open request panels — so a token turns green as soon as its value becomes available.

 ### Variables from Responses